Local planning authority

 A local planning authority (LPA) is the local government body that is empowered by law to exercise urban planning functions for a particular area.
 They exist in the United Kingdom and India.

 United Kingdom

 Mineral planning authorities

 The role of mineral planning authority is held by county councils, unitary authorities and national park authorities.

 Waste planning authorities

 The role of waste planning authority is held by county councils, unitary authorities and national park authorities.

 England

 For most matters, the planning authority is the borough, district or unitary council for the area.

-The non-metropolitan county councils (where they exist) are the planning authorities for their own developments, such as most schools, care homes, fire stations and highways.
+The non-metropolitan county councils (where they exist) are the planning authorities for minerals, waste and their own developments, such as most schools, care homes, fire stations and highways.
+The Mayor of London has the right to become the local planning authority for individual applications already submitted to a local planning authority.

-In England the local planning authorities are 32 London borough councils, 36 metropolitan borough councils, 239 non-metropolitan district councils, 76 non-metropolitan county council, 58 unitary authority councils, the City of London Corporation, the Council of the Isles of Scilly, 10 national parks authorities including the Broads Authority, and 2 mayoral development corporations (the London Legacy Development Corporation and the Old Oak and Park Royal Development Corporation).
+As of August 2023 the local planning authorities in England are: